aws-powertools/powertools-lambda-python/docs/utilities/parser.md

 	id: int
 	description: str
 	items: List[OrderItem] # nesting models are supported
-	optional_field: Optional[str] # this field may or may not be available when parsing
+	optional_field: Optional[str] = None # this field may or may not be available when parsing
 ```

 These are simply Python classes that inherit from BaseModel. **Parser** enforces type hints declared in your model at runtime.